The Team Behind Gojek's Dynamic Culture

 There are a trove of new projects both teams are cooking up.
 The Community Experience team is switching ID cards to QR codes, launching a community engagement site called OneGojek, and are even in the works of creating an electronic coffee table book of the history of Gojek.

-As Julie alluded to, we can’t tell what the future has in store.
-But, given the dynamism of life at Gojek, coupled with the changing landscapes of our globalized society, we’re sure glad to have this new evolution of the DC team to pilot the way for us all.
+Given both the ever-changing landscapes of our globalized society and life at Gojek, we’re thankful to have this new evolution of the DC team to pilot the way for us all.

 For more stories about GoTroops and our life at Gojek, click here.
 And to experience it yourself, check out open job positions: